-Couples counselling, or marriage counselling, helps couples (married or unmarried) to understand and resolve conflicts and improve their relationship.
+Couples counselling, or marriage counselling, helps you to understand and resolve conflicts with your partner and improve your relationship.

 Couples therapy is designed, like individual therapy, to provide a safe and confidential space to explore challenges and to move beyond these to a healthier state of relationship.
-A couples therapist will ask questions and try to see that both parties have a chance to talk.
+A couples therapist will ask questions to get to know you better and try to see that you both have a chance to talk.

-The initial sessions are an evaluation period where the therapist begins to formulate (come up with an greater understanding) of the couples difficulties.
+Initial couple therapy sessions are usually an evaluation period while your therapist builds a greater understanding of your difficulties.
 They will work to understand what has brought you to counselling, how therapy can best help your relationship, and what your expectations are.
-It will include asking your history as a couple, how long any problems have existed and what you might hope to learn from couples therapy.
+Your therapist will usually ask about your history as a couple, how long any problems have existed and what you might hope to learn from couples therapy.

 Timing is everything.
 Unfortunately, lots of couples wait too long to get help to repair their relationship.
 Marriage counselling is hard work and there are no guarantees.
 But marriage and long term relationships are deep personal investments that can bring a huge amount of positives to your life when they are working healthily for both partners.
 For this reason, many couples invest the time needed to work through their problems in therapy together.

 The effectiveness of marriage counselling is also related to the motivation level of both partners and timing.
 For some couples, marriage counselling may become more about divorce management, because they have already given up on try to make the relationship work.
 Sometimes, the problems in a marriage can be too embedded for the counselling to be effective.
 In some situations, couples don’t honestly share their concerns, hampering the results of the therapy.